How to brighten up february for your employees.

 However, it’s a mistake to only think about kindness when this week comes around.

 Having a ‘pay it forward’ mentality all year long not only benefits a huge pool of people, it also brings enormous value to the business, especially when it comes to motivating and engaging employees.
+In a time where many of us are working from home, which looks set to continue, keeping your employees engaged and helping them stay connected is important.

 "The most important thing to remember is that no gesture is too small, and you never know what difference these actions will be making in people’s lives."